-With these lands at the heart of the Bend, and a \$2 million investment in the development of the Lamoille Valley Rail Trail, the state has potential to further leverage their investment in recreation infrastructure by supporting revitalization efforts in Greensboro Bend.
+With these lands at the heart of the Bend, and a \$2 million investment in the development of the Lamoille Valley Rail Trail, the state has potential to further leverage their investment in recreation infrastructure by supporting revitalization efforts in Greensboro Bend and allowing flexibility of use with these rail (and now trail) adjacent lands. .